Find out how to protect yourself from investment scams, and how to check you’re dealing with an authorised firm.

 If you use an unauthorised firm, you won’t have access to the Financial Ombudsman Service or Financial Services Compensation Scheme (FSCS) if things go wrong – and you’re unlikely to get your money back.

-Not all investment products are regulated by us (eg wine) – find out more about unregulated investment products.
+Not all investments are regulated by us (eg, wine) – find out more about unregulated investment products.

 A common scam is to pretend to be a genuine firm (called a ‘clone firm’).

 Always use the contact details on our Register, not the details the firm gives you.